rickychhoukdean/the-shoppies-nominations/README.md

 It was recommended to add one or two extra features so I decided on the following:

-1. Have the user be able to rank their nominations with drag and drop functionality
+1. Have the user be able to rank their nominations with drag and drop functionality via react-dnd
 2. Save nomination lists if the user leaves the page by using local storage
+3. It is responsive (it was easy to do this using SCSS variables and css grid system)

 I found these two to be very important in terms of functionality for the app to see which movie deserve to be awarded.
-With these two features we can easily push the nomination data to a database and create a simple ranking system
+With these two features we can easily push the nomination data to a database and create a simple ranking system.

 ## Things to add